HATHA YOGA

-IDance Hatha is a gentle, slow and effective yoga for a beginner or student who prefer a more relaxed style.
+Hatha Yoga Basic : IDance basic class is a gentle, slow and effective practice suitable for beginner or practitioner who wish to return for fundamental revision.
 It is also suitable for people of all ages and different walks of life.
 Hatha yoga is a general category that includes most yoga styles.
 It is an ancient Indian art of healing and toning.
-It rejuvenates the body and brings a sense of calm and peacefulness through special postures, breathing exercises and concentration.
+It rejuvenates the body and brings a sense of calm and peacefulness through postures, breathing exercises and concentration.

-Hatha Flow is a general term that describes many different styles of yoga.
-It essentially means movement synchronized with breath and is a vigorous style based on a rapid flow through sun salutations.
-You may also see a flow class referred to as a Vinyasa class, which refers to the continuous flow from one yoga posture to the next.
+Hatha Flow is a general term that describes many different style of yoga using dynamic type to synchronizes movement with breath in a vigorous method based on a rapid flow through sun salutations.
+You may also see a flow class referred to as a Vinyasa class, which means continuous flow from one yoga posture to the next.

 YIN YOGA